Resident Parking Permits

 3. The permit is valid only if it is clearly visible to an authorised officer.

-4. Permit holders must park in accordance with the Australian Road Rules.
+4. Permit holders must park in accordance with the NSW Road Rules.

 5. The permit is not valid for use on a caravan, box trailer, boat trailer or any vehicle which exceeds 3 tonnes (Rose Bay 2 permits may be issued for boat trailers).